lsayaved/Genome-submission/README.md

 - Sequin translated some of the first amino acid with an M, EMBL requires the real translation.
 The error is the following:
 ```
-ERROR: Expected and conceptual translations are different. line: 2068 of
+ERROR: Expected and conceptual translations are different.
 ```
 The script [CheckConceptual.pl](https://github.com/lsayaved/Hello-World/blob/master/CheckConceptual.pl) should do the trick